gecko0307/dlib/README.md

 * [aoynthesizer](https://github.com/AODQ/aoynthesizer) - sound synthesizer based on Lisp-like scripting language
 * [D-VXLMapPreview](https://github.com/rakiru/D-VXLMapPreview) - isometric preview generator for Ace of Spades and Iceball maps

-If you use dlib, please tell us by email (gecko0307@gmail.com), and we'll add your link to the list.
+If you use dlib, please tell me by email (gecko0307@gmail.com), and I'll add your link to the list.